What to Expect When Living With a Pacemaker

 Step 3.
 The electrical impulse causes the heart to contract.

-Now let’s talk about what happens to the heart at the moment of imminent demise.
-One thing that a healthy body does really well is eliminate waste products (and, no, I am not complimenting you on your talents in the bathroom): the lungs eliminate carbon dioxide and the kidneys and liver break down and eliminate unwanted metabolic byproducts.
+Now let’s talk about what happens to the heart at the moment of imminent doom.
+One thing a healthy body is really good at is eliminating waste products (and, no, I am not complimenting you on your bathroom talents): the lungs eliminate carbon dioxide and the kidneys and liver break down and eliminate unwanted metabolic byproducts.

-Here’s another concept I’d like to clarify.
-The purpose of a pacemaker in most people is to improve the quality of life by increasing exercise capacity, preventing fainting, and providing more energy.
-It is actually somewhat uncommon that a patient’s heart would simply stop beating without the services of a pacemaker.
+I would like to clarify another concept: the purpose of a pacemaker for most people is to improve quality of life by increasing mobility, preventing fainting, and providing more energy.
+Indeed, it is somewhat unlikely that a patient’s heart would simply stop beating without the services of a pacemaker.

-Pacemakers in the Terminally Ill
+Pacemakers in the terminally ill

 CHI Health Heart Institute’s Cardiologists can talk with you about heart care for you or a loved one.